Averno: Poems

 Earn money by sharing your favorite books through our Affiliate program.

-Louise Glück is the author of more than a dozen books of poems and a collection of essays.
-Her many awards include the 2020 Nobel Prize in Literature, the 2015 National Humanities Medal, the 1993 Pulitzer Prize for The Wild Iris, the 2014 National Book Award for Faithful and Virtuous Night, the 1985 National Book Critics Circle Award for The Triumph of Achilles, the 2001 Bollingen Prize, the 2012 Los Angeles Times Book Prize for Poems: 1962-2012, and the 2008 Wallace Stevens Award from the Academy of American Poets.
-She teaches at Yale University and lives in Cambridge, Massachusetts.
+Louise Glück (1943-2023) was the author of two collections of essays and thirteen books of poems.
+Her many awards included the Nobel Prize in Literature, the National Humanities Medal, the Pulitzer Prize for The Wild Iris, the National Book Award for Faithful and Virtuous Night, the National Book Critics Circle Award for The Triumph of Achilles, the Bollingen Prize for Poetry, the Los Angeles Times Book Prize for Poems 1962-2012, and the Wallace Stevens Award from the Academy of American Poets.
+She taught at Yale University and Stanford University and lived in Cambridge, Massachusetts and Montpelier, Vermont.

 Reviews